Unveiling patterns in xorshift128+ pseudorandom number generators: Analysis of xorshift128+

-From now on, we put $\omega=64$.
-The xorshift128+ pseudo random number generator with parameter $(a,b,c)$ is described as follows.
+Henceforth, we set $\omega=64$.
+The xorshift128+ pseudorandom number generator with parameter $(a,b,c)$ is described as follows.
 A state consists of two $64$-bit words $(s_i, s_{i+1})$, and the next state $(s_{i+1}, s_{i+2})$ is determined by the recursion